UPPMAX/uppmax_intro_python/docs/morning_session/using_the_python_interpreter.md

     Teaching goals are:

-    * Learners have used the UPPMAX documentation
+    - Learners have used the UPPMAX documentation
-    * Learners have used the Python interpreter
+    - Learners have used the Python interpreter
-    * Learners have loaded Python using the module system
+    - Learners have loaded Python using the module system

+    Other goals are:

+    - Verify that learners indeed have learned how to login
+    - Verify that learners indeed have learned how to use the module system

     Lesson plan: